nikat/mtproto2json/README.md

  2. Start **streamsjon.py** in a dedicated console
  3. Run **signin-cli.py**
  4. Enter your phone number (for example 79001002030), api parameters, code and password.
- 5. Save output
+ 5. Output should look like `{"id": 1, "session": {"session_id": <...>, "auth_key": "<...>"}}
+ 6. Save this output as a single string to your clipboard
- 6. run **nc localhost 1543**
+ 7. run **nc localhost 1543**
- 7. Paste output
+ 8. Paste the output saved at step 6 to stdin
- 8. Paste the following JSON code to your console:
+ 9. Paste the following JSON code to your console:

  ```{"message":{"_cons":"messages.getDialogs","offset_date":0,"offset_id":0,"offset_peer":{"_cons":"inputPeerEmpty"},"limit":0}}```